thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

     Duration: 0 sec

 #### Writing tasks
-The true power of Puppet tasks comes when you learn how to write your own.
+The true power of Puppet Tasks comes when you learn how to write your own.
 Tasks are very similar to simple scripts, written in any language you like.
 To turn a shell script into a task, you put it in a `tasks` directory of any Puppet module and write a metadata file that describes how it works.
 This allows